Hsu212/Airline-Ticket-Booking-Website/README.md

 # Airline-Ticket-Booking-Website
-THis is the airline ticet booking website using only PHP, JS,CSS,HTML
+THis is the airline ticket booking website using only PHP, JS,CSS,HTML